- A CBD tincture is cannabidiol in liquid form obtained by extracting the compound from the hemp plant.

 The right dose depends on an individual’s weight, intent, and severity of the medical condition.

 In one study, results suggested that cannabidiol may reduce anxiety from a simulated public speaking test.
 The subjects were given 300mg to 600mg of CBD(9).
+Such high doses, however, are most likely not necessary nor practical for everyday wellbeing.

 CBD products may not be for everyone.
 CBD may interact with other medications due to the compound’s ability to engage with receptors in the body responsible for drug metabolism(10).